 7. Live at the Comedy Store (2015)

-Even after performing in theaters and stadiums for nearly a decade, Louis still works out his acts in smaller venues and this time he decided to release that when he tried out some new stuff at the famed Comedy Store.
+Even after performing in theaters and stadiums for nearly a decade, Louis still works out his acts in smaller venues and this time he decided to record himself trying out some new stuff at the famed Comedy Store.
 It’s raw and it shows.
 Some jokes kill, others need some more tweaking, and a few were just random non sequiturs.
 But, unlike earlier in his career, he’s so good and so experienced that he makes it work far better than it should.
 The polished version wound up in the Live at Madison Square Garden special.

 6. One Night Stand (2005)